What Is a Concrete Core Test?

 - The load shall be applied on the core specimen without shock and increase continuously at the rate of 14N/MM2/min.

 - Until the core specimen breakdown and no greater load can be sustained.

-- The maximum load applied to the specimen then recorded the reading and the check appearance of the concrete.
+- The maximum load applied to the specimen was then recorded as the reading and the check appearance of the concrete.

 Assessment of Type of Failure

-- For core specimen if the failure is satisfactory.
+- For the core specimen, if the failure is satisfactory.
 This fact shall be recorded if the failure patterns us unsatisfactory.

-- The record type of failure using the pattern latter and considered the closet value of the result.
+- The record type of failure using the pattern later and considered the closest value of the result.